Read time 5 minutes

 After assigning the Mailbox Import Export, it is recommended to export mailboxes command or perform the export process through the EAC.

-Kernel for Exchange Server offers a comprehensive Exchange recovery solution designed to effortlessly retrieve data from Exchange EDB mailboxes.
-This versatile software empowers users to securely save their recovered EDB mailboxes in various destinations, including live Exchange, Microsoft 365, and Outlook PST file format.
-Notably, it extends its functionality beyond standard mailboxes, enabling the export of public folders, shared mailboxes, and archived mailboxes from Exchange database files.
-This software boasts compatibility with all Exchange Server versions, efficiently resolves a wide array of errors, and facilitates smooth EDB data export to PST or any preferred destination.
-Opting for this Exchange conversion tool ensures a seamless and hassle-free export of your Exchange Server mailboxes, making it a prudent choice for administrators seeking reliable data recovery and migration solutions.
+Kernel for Exchange Server is an EDB recovery solution to recover data from the Exchange EDB mailboxes.
+The software allows saving recovered EDB mailboxes to multiple platforms like live Exchange, Microsoft 365, and Outlook PST file format.
+Along with the regular mailboxes, users can export public folders, shared mailboxes, or archived mailboxes from their Exchange database files.
+Users can export specific mailboxes, folders, and items without losing the data integrity.
+It supports all Exchange Server versions, fixes all types of errors, and exports EDB data to PST or any other destination.
+Choosing this Exchange conversion tool would be a good idea if you want a hassle-free export of your Exchange Server mailboxes.